 - Leather can stick to the presser foot or throat plates of your machine.
 Use Teflon foot, a walking foot or roller foot when working on leather.

-- Use the right thread: Get the right threads for sewing with leather or you will run into problems.
-Use pure nylon threads or upholstery weight polyester threads.
+- Use the right thread: Get the right threads for sewing with leather, or you will run into problems.
+The best threads for sewing leather are pure nylon threads or upholstery weight polyester threads.
 The wrong threads can stick to the leather and attempt to pull it through the presser foot during the upstroke.

-- If you find that the machine is struggling to sew smooth stitches, change to a new needle and use a Teflon presser foot instead of a walking one.
+- Switch to a new needle and use a Teflon presser foot instead of a walking one If you find that the machine is struggling to sew smooth stitches.
 The right needle can make a big difference to your finished product.